chnm/thatcamp-org/wp-content/plugins/polldaddy/readme.txt

 * Swedish
 * Uighur

 Want to help translate the plugin or keep an existing translation up-to-date?
-Head on over to http://translate.wordpress.com/projects/polldaddy/plugin
+Head on over to the [translation site](http://translate.wordpress.com/projects/polldaddy/plugin).

+Some strings are not translated when polls and surveys are embedded.
+You will have to translate them using a language pack on [http://polldaddy.com/](Polldaddy.com).

 == Installation ==

-Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to the Polls page.
+Upload the plugin to your blog (or search for it and install it on your plugins page), activate it, then go to Settings->Polls while logged into your site.
 Enter your [Polldaddy.com](http://polldaddy.com/) email address and password to sync your account and pull in your existing polls and ratings.
+Polldaddy.com is now linked to WordPress.com using [WordPress.com Connect](http://en.support.wordpress.com/wpcc-faq/) which means you can use your WordPress.com username and password to login to Polldaddy.com.
+If you have a WordPress.com account and have never used Polldaddy.com you can login [here](https://polldaddy.com/login/) to access Polldaddy.com.
+You can then use those login details to sign in to the plugin.

 You can find further help on our [support page](http://support.polldaddy.com/).
-If you have any problems please use the [support forum](http://wordpress.org/tags/polldaddy?forum_id=10).
+If you have any problems please use the [support forum](http://wordpress.org/support/plugin/polldaddy).
 The plugin also logs activity to a file using the [WP Debug Logger](http://wordpress.org/extend/plugins/wp-debug-logger/) plugin which can be useful in determining the cause of a problem.

 == Screenshots ==